slang-legacy/toggleJS/README.md

 #ToggleJS

-Note: this project is deprecated and won't be developed anymore.
-Thanks to the creation of CSS3 transitions, there are much better alternatives like [css-toggle-switch](https://github.com/ghinda/css-toggle-switch).
+Note: Thanks to the creation of CSS3 transitions, there are alternatives like [css-toggle-switch](https://github.com/ghinda/css-toggle-switch) which may be better for simple toggles.

-CSS based toggle switches don't have the ability to be dragged (right now).
-However, they are the same as ToggleJS in all other aspects, so it doesn't seem worthwhile to maintain this project for that single benefit.
+CSS based toggle switches don't have the ability to be dragged (right now) and sometimes require extra markup.
+However, they work very well for most projects and don't rely on JS/jQuery.

 ----------------